GGKorn/fever-nli/README.md

 python src/main.py -m 2 -i data/vanilla_wiki_data -o results/ -b 32 -e 2000 -l 0.05 -s 5000 -j <..> -a <..>
 python src/main.py -m 2 -i data/extended_wiki_data -o results/ -b 32 -e 2000 -l 0.05 -s 5000 -j <..> -a <..>
 ```
 This will begin the training of the decomposable attention model.
 The batch size has been increased from 4 as proposed in the paper to 32 to provide a more accurate representation of the dataset as a whole.
 The overall process of manufacturing batches is less costly for this model, so the evaluation batch size could be increased substantially as well to provide more accurate evaluation metrics.
-Other hyperparameters remain unchanged with regard to Step 4.
+Other hyperparameters remain unchanged from Step 4.